 Once at the vet SDWR needs to know the diagnosis, DMV recommendation or speculation of the cause of such injury/illness.
 What the treatment plan is so that a treatment plan can be run by our staff of veterinarians and see if the recommended treatment course of action is an approved method for treatment.
 We will need all vet records, notes, essays and any other informative information from the vet center immediately emailed to firstname.lastname@example.orgLastly, please remember that SDWR does not reimburse vet visits, this is your responsibility and was in the initial agreement you signed up front when you agreed to become a volunteer Service Dog Raiser taking on such a wonderful responsibility.
 Such vet bill examples are including, but not limited to UTIs, ear/stomach infections, mechanical injury (bones, muscle, tendon, etc…), blockages from ingestion of foreign objects, obvious things that could have been prevented, including by not limited to neglect, abuse, etc… Our organization is grateful for all of the work you put in behind the scenes and we rely on you to manage and take care of this living creature as if it were a child or a sibling.
 It counts on you daily to teach right from wrong, to help discipline and learn the proper ways of life.
 The dog counts on you to keep it from being injured or ill just as you did when you were a child.
 It is a major responsibility, however, it is a very rewarding way, through our Service Dog program, of being able to help assist a person less fortunate.

 What Is Approved For Dogs To Play With?
-Please do not allow your dogs to play with or chew on any form of plush toy, stick/mulch, or rope toy.
+A: Please do not allow your dogs to play with or chew on any form of rawhide, plush toy, stick/mulch, or rope toy.
 All of these have potential to harm your dog and potentially cause a blockage and lead to death.
-Only approved toys such as the initial ones provided and Nylabone should be in use at all times.
+Only approved toys such as the initial ones provided and Nylabone or Kong should be in use at all times.
 Visit our nutrition page for more information.

 - What is approved for dog grooming?
-For information about grooming visit our nutrition page for more information.
+A: For information about grooming visit our nutrition page for more information.
 It is extremely important that a golden retriever is never fully shaved.
 If you are uncertain, contact your SDIT raiser coordinator.